 Epicurus believed pleasure is the greatest good, and one should live a life of pleasure, free from all fear.
 The Epicurean way to a happy life is something we can achieve today, once we are ready.
 Epicureanism later became the inspiration for Horace.

 The man who has learned to die has unlearned how to be a slave; he is above all power, or at least beyond its reach.
 What do prison and guards and locked doors mean to him?
 He has a free way out.
 There is only one chain that keeps us bound, the love of life, and even if this should not be rejected, it should be reduced so that if circumstances require nothing will hold us back or prevent us from being ready instantly for whatever action is needed.— Epicurus

 Shakespeare wrote of death in many of his plays.
 Hamlet—Prince of Denmark explores death in its many aspects.
 The play begins with the appearance of the ghost and ends with several violent deaths.

 In an iconic moment, Hamlet holds up the court jester Yorick’s skull and ponders its transition from life to death.
 Hamlet grieves on what becomes of even the most alive and vibrant of people after death—reduced to a hollow skull.

-Hamlet finally accepts death, without fear or longing, and points out “the readiness is all.”
+Hamlet finally accepts death, without fear or longing, and points out that “the readiness is all.”

 3. Art: Vanity, Vainglory, And Death

 The painting above is inscribed with these Latin words: “ipsa adeo morti vel formosissima cedvnt.”
 Translated, it means “Even the most beautiful one gives in to death.”